-We will introduce how to do One-Way ANOVA (analysis of variance) in R based on the dataset Cars.csv.
-The response variable is mpg.
-The factor is origin.
-The One-Way ANOVA can be carried out by using the R function aov()
+We will introduce how to perform One-Way ANOVA (analysis of variance) in R based on the dataset Cars.csv.
+The response (dependent) variable is mpg and the factor (independent) variable is origin.
+The One-Way ANOVA can be carried out by applying the R function aov().

-We read in the dataset and name it as cars and change the class of the variable origin to be a factor.
-There are three levels of origin as 1, 2 and 3.
+We import the dataset and name it like cars and change the class of the variable origin to be a factor (categorical) variable.
+There are three levels of origin and they are 1, 2 and 3, respectively.

 '''

+Import a csv file using read.csv()

 cars <- read.csv("Cars.csv")

-#Use read.csv to import a csv file

 cars$origin <- as.factor(cars$origin)

 levels(cars$origin)

 [1] "1" "2" "3"

 '''

-The first step in our analysis is to graphically compare mpgs among three distributions with different origins.
+The first step in our analysis is to graphically compare mpgs distributions across different origins.

 '''

-plot(mpg ~ origin, data=cars)
+plot(mpg ~ origin, data=cars, pch=16, cex=0.4)

 '''

-From the boxplot it appears that the median of mpg for origin 1 is lower than for origin 2 and 3.
+The boxplot shows that the median of mpg from origin 1 is smaller than origin 2 and 3.

-Next, the R function aov() can be used for fitting ANOVA models.
+The R function aov() can be used for fitting ANOVA models.